KellarC/SpringPlateCalculator/README.md

 ## Usage

-1. After running the application, type into your searchbar "localhost:8080/calculate/{weight}".
+1. After running the application, type into your searchbar "localhost:8080" to reach the root page.
-   - Example: "localhost:8080/calculate/220"
+2. Enter your desired weight into the field and press the submit button.

 ## Contributing